hasanmd91/.NET_fullstack_project_frontend/README.md

 # Introduction

 Welcome to the ILH Store E-commerce Application, a online shopping platform, and a front-end project by Integify Assignment.
-Developed using React, Redux, and Material UI, our application offers user registration and login features, along with admin functionality and advanced product filtering methods.
+Developed using React, Redux, and Material UI, our application offers user registration and login features, along with admin functionality and advanced product filtering thunks.

 ## Table of content